Plugins-PocketMineMP/AmongUs/README.md

 - 0.0.9: Now we can play this, but not yet completed.
 - 0.0.10: Fixed Language Mistakes. (thanks to @HydroGames-dev)
 - 0.0.11: Added Task Complete sound.
+- 0.0.12: Added the Depended plugins into libarys.

 ### Download/Installation

-once plugin is fully stable.
+Once plugin is fully stable a release will be published.

 ### Default Configuration